dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 #### VirtualizingStackPanel

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] also provides a variation of the <xref:System.Windows.Controls.StackPanel> element that automatically "virtualizes" data-bound child content.
+ WPF also provides a variation of the <xref:System.Windows.Controls.StackPanel> element that automatically "virtualizes" data-bound child content.
 In this context, the word virtualize refers to a technique by which a subset of elements are generated from a larger number of data items based upon which items are visible on-screen.
 It is intensive, both in terms of memory and processor, to generate a large number of UI elements when only a few may be on the screen at a given time. <xref:System.Windows.Controls.VirtualizingStackPanel> (through functionality provided by <xref:System.Windows.Controls.VirtualizingPanel>) calculates visible items and works with the <xref:System.Windows.Controls.ItemContainerGenerator> from an <xref:System.Windows.Controls.ItemsControl> (such as <xref:System.Windows.Controls.ListBox> or <xref:System.Windows.Controls.ListView>) to only create elements for visible items.

  The <xref:System.Windows.Controls.VirtualizingStackPanel> element is automatically set as the items host for controls such as the <xref:System.Windows.Controls.ListBox>.
 When hosting a data bound collection, content is automatically virtualized, as long as the content is within the bounds of a <xref:System.Windows.Controls.ScrollViewer>.
 This greatly improves performance when hosting many child items.